noahsug/card-auto-battler/README.md

 Train neural network at different depths to measure difficulty (aka easy win % vs hard win %)

-### Meta Analysis

-1. Priority list of all cards shows best "generally good card" list
+Priority list of all cards shows best "generally good card" list

-2. Priority lists of a particular strategy shows win rate for that strategy
+Priority lists of a particular strategy shows win rate for that strategy

 - normal priority list generation logic, but cards form the category are always ranked highest
 - the remaining cards are ranked according to "generally good card" list
 - "strategy strength"

-3. Generate priority lists for every combination of two strategies to show strategy synergy
+Generate priority lists for every combination of two strategies to show strategy synergy

-4. Create AI that uses strategy heat map to choose best strategy priority list depending on which cards it sees and has picked
+Create AI that uses strategy heat map to choose best strategy priority list depending on which cards it sees and has picked

 - calculate % of each strategy path it's gone down so far combined with that strategies win rate
 - show % of each strategy chosen and its win %, as well as overall win %
 - good game health = no single strategy always dominating and smaller choose % = higher win % (e.g. if a strategy wins a lot it should be niche and hard to build)
 - can pick from single strategies and combined strategies

-5. Automatically find strategies (aka clusters)
+Automatically find strategies (aka clusters)

 - can start by using a manual function (e.g. look for cards with `bleed`)
 - find priority list of length X that have a higher win rate when picked together, start with X = 2
 - create simulation of X starter cards + Y cards to check for synergies / heuristics
   - how well a single card does
   - how good / bad are multiple copies of a card
   - identify card synergy clusters
   - how well does a synergy do early game vs late game

-6. Find card / strategy heuristics
+Find card / strategy heuristics

 - for each card, what % of the deck do we want it to make up, penalty of multiple copies?
 - what % of cards do we want from strategy vs from 'generally good cards'
 - what's the 'strategy pull' for each card, aka how hard to we pivot to a strategy when a card is seen

-7. Evaluate winning sets of cards are different stages of the game and use it for AI
+Evaluate winning sets of cards are different stages of the game and use it for AI

 - for battles 1-N, evaluate win rates of different card picks
-- for each battle #, train neural network to give predicted win rate given cards picks
 - AI generates all possible decks and picks best path forward, balancing immediate win rate vs long term win rate
 - run clustering algorithm to count # of valid strategies
 - force AI to use particular strategy and evaluate win rate vs % of desired cards acquired
 - look at card pick %, etc

+### Heuristic evaluation

+1. calculate a bunch of deck / card heuristics and metrics
+2. use them to build a deck -> win rate prediction
+3. use this to choose which two cards to pick (generating every possible decks from current deck + card picks)
+4. Evaluate AI via win rate after 40k games

+Heuristic: X card win rate by deck %

+1. for 2...X cards, get win rate at different deck %s (e.g. 1/4 of deck, 1/5 of deck, etc)
+2. other cards are filler cards (random starter cards? random cards?
+3 damager card?)

+Heuristic: Priority list position

+- tells us strength of single card with no regard for deck
+- this strength pertains to the success of an entire game, not just the next battle

+Heuristic: Card pair priority list position

+- tells us strength of a card pair with no regard for deck

+Deck -> win rate prediction

+1. Take average win rate for every group of X cards

+### Min-max evaluation

+Min-max search using heuristic evaluation to determine fitness for each child node

+Shallow min-max running simulations for best nodes

+### Neural network evaluation (🐌)

+Train a network to predict deck -> win rate:

+1. For each battle #, generate set of possible player cards
+2. play out battles and get win rate for those player cards
+3. train neural network on cards in deck -> win rate (e.g. [0, 1, 1, 0, 2] -> 0.75)

+Improving NN performance

+1. make training data a bool array and cap how many times each card can appear
+   - e.g. [0, 1, 1, 0, 2] becomes [false, true, true, false, true, /* array for dups */ false, false, false, false, true]
+   - Brain.js doesn't seem to have this option
+2. use a legit NN trainer written in python that's fed data form JS
+   - we can use the trained weights in the JS network

+This AI uses this neural net by generating all possible decks form card picks and choosing the picks that the NN says have the highest win rate

+### Fixed randomness AI (👎)

+1. pre-determine picks
+2. min max search w/ alpha beta pruning to find best pick in each situation
+   1. for each battle, generate possible decks given card picks
+      1. for each deck, run 500 simulations to determine win rate
+         1. for each deck sorted by win rate, make those picks
+3. cache deck -> picks
+4. repeat for another pre-determined set of enemies and picks to iteratively build up overall win rate

+The problem is this is super slow (36^6 nodes for each min-max search) and there are too many possible decks for caching to have impact.

 ## gameplay